An effective injectable therapy treating Peyronie’s disease

 Most insurance providers will cover Xiaflex treatment, but out-of-pocket expenses will be determined by your coverage.

 Dr. Bastuba has advanced training as an urologist.
 He completed a fellowship at Boston University in sexual medicine.
 Dr. Bastuba has treated thousands of patients with Peyronie's disease over his 25 years of urology services.
-Dr. Bastuba and his physician assistant, Mike Schumacher, use their knowledge base to assist men throughout the United States suffering from Peyronie's disease.
+Dr. Bastuba and his physician assistant, Jennifer LeVine, use their knowledge base to assist men throughout the United States suffering from Peyronie's disease.